Tales from the Gault: 10 of the Scariest Things about the Juvenile Legal System

 Well, gather nigh, youth defense advocates and let me tell you some other truly terrifying tales from the vault, er, Tales from the Gault that will haunt you.

-- Some states allow children to appear in court without an 1
+- Some states allow children to appear in court without an attorney.
+1

 That’s right.
 We have laws that prevent kids from gambling, vaping, smoking, working full time, driving cars, owning a gun, marrying, purchasing alcohol, and seeing a woman’s nipples, but to appear in an incredibly complicated court hearing requiring legal knowledge outside the keen of the average intelligent adult?
 Sure.
 The defense table is right up there, buddy.